 21 people injured in Seelampur violence

-Twenty-one people, including 12 policemen and six civilians, were injured in violence that erupted during a protest against the amended Citizenship Act in Delhi's Seelampur on Tuesday, police said.
-According to a police officer, two FIRs have also been registered at Seelampur and Jafrabad police stations in connection with the violence.
+Twenty-one people, including 12 policemen, were injured in the violence that erupted during a protest against the amended citizenship law in Delhi's Seelampur and Jafrabad areas on Tuesday, police said.
+Three Rapid Action Force (RAF) personnel were also injured, an officer said.

+Two FIRs have been registered at the Seelampur and the Jafrabad police stations in connection with the violence, according to the officer.
+The cases have been registered under several sections of Indian Penal Code (IPC), including rioting, damaging of public property and use of criminal force against a public servant in order to deter him from discharging his duty.

-Three personnel of Rapid Action Force (RAF) were injured, the officer said.
-Angry protestors torched several motor bikes, pelted stones at police personnel and damaged buses and a police booth in Northeast Delhi's Seelampur area.
+Angry protestors torched three motor bikes, pelted stones at police personnel and damaged three buses and two police booths in the violence.
+A mobile toilet was also set on fire.
+Eight CCTV cameras installed in and around a booth in the Seelampur area were taken away by protestors.
+A LED TV, which was installed inside the booth for monitoring feed from the cameras , was also taken away by the protestors, the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)